curl/curl-www/README.md

  - roffit
  - GNU date

+Alternatively, you can use docker for all the prequisites:

+    docker build -t curl-www-builddeps  .

 ## Build

 Once you've cloned the Git repo the first time, invoke `sh bootstrap.sh` once to get a symlink and some some initial local files setup, and then you can build the web site locally by invoking make in the source root tree.

+If using the docker image, from a directory above the curl and curl-www source, you can run:

+    docker run -it --rm -v `pwd`:/curl curl-www-builddeps cd /curl/curl-www
+    sh bootstrap.sh
+    make

 Note that this doesn't make you a complete web site mirror, as some scripts and files are only available on the real actual site, but should give you